ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 We're almost done with our form view, we just need to add a couple of finishing touches.

 In the `constructor`, create a {@link module:ui/viewcollection~ViewCollection} with {@link module:ui/view~View#createCollection `createCollection()`} method.
-We'll put all our input and button views in the collection, and use it to update the `FormView` template with its newly created children.
+We will put all our input and button views in the collection, and use it to update the `FormView` template with its newly created children.

 Let's also add `render()` method to our `FormView`.
-We'll use there a helper {@link module:ui/bindings/submithandler~submitHandler `submitHandler()`} function, which intercepts a native DOM submit event, prevents the default web browser behavior (navigation and page reload) and fires the submit event on a view instead.
+We will use there a helper {@link module:ui/bindings/submithandler~submitHandler `submitHandler()`} function, which intercepts a native DOM submit event, prevents the default web browser behavior (navigation and page reload) and fires the submit event on a view instead.

 We also need a `focus()` method, which will focus on the first child, so our `abbreviation` input view each time the form is added to the editor.
-This is just a taste of what {@link framework/guides/deep-dive/focus-tracking focus tracking} can do in CKEditor 5, we'll go into it more in next part of this tutorial.
+This is just a taste of what {@link framework/guides/deep-dive/focus-tracking focus tracking} can do in CKEditor 5, we will go into it more in next part of this tutorial.

 ```js
 // abbreviation/abbreviationview.js